mcfiredrill/mcfiredrill.github.io/_posts/2019-08-23-ember-shoebox.md

 });
 ```

+Be sure to check out the rest of the docs as it covers lots of ember data
+loading issues, unrelated to fastboot, but may nevertheless improve your
+application.

 ### Rehydration

 [Rehydration](https://github.com/ember-fastboot/ember-cli-fastboot#rehydration) is an experimental feature that may render the above methods for dealing with the shoebox obselete.
 I haven't tried to yet, but follow the above link if you are interested in trying it out.